The Marshall Aid Commemoration Commission

 Commissioners are responsible for:

-- Overseeing the grant-in-aid provided by the FCO funding Marshall Scholarships for talented graduates from the United States, as well as nurturing the programme’s increasingly important funding partnerships with academic institutions and others.
+- Overseeing the grant-in-aid provided by the FCDO funding Marshall Scholarships for talented graduates from the United States, as well as nurturing the programme’s increasingly important funding partnerships with academic institutions and others.

 - Overseeing the selection of Scholars, working with Regional Selection Committees in the USA, in co-ordination with Consuls General and the Ambassador’s Advisory Council in Washington.